 One can study various bounds for $\mathcal{A}_t$ and associated maximal functions, some of which we will discuss in this survey.
-To understand the motivations to study such bilinear spherical averages we need to make a detour to the linear case.
+To understand the motivations for studying such bilinear spherical averages, we first make a detour to the linear case.
 Given $d\geq 2$ and $t>0$, we can define the \textit{spherical average} of $f$ around $x$ of radius $t$ as